TL-QL/senior_project/README.md

      - Client and server will run concurrently
      - Client runs on http://localhost:3000
      - Server runs on http://localhost:5000
+## Existed Login Info
+- Admin account
+     - username: Admin
+     - password: 123456
+- Seller account
+     - username: QiwenLuo
+     - password: 123456
+- Buyer account
+     - username: TooLazy
+     - password: 123456
+- Your can walk through the website by logging in with these existed accounts.
+Or you can create your own account.
+Remember your password since it can not be retrieved and reset.

 ## Endpoints
+- Endpoint for all roles
+     - /users/login
-- /home
+- Endpoints for buyer
-- /profileseller (backend incomplete)
+     - /home (backend incomplete)
+     - /users/signupbuyer
-- /profilebuyer (backend incomplete)
+     - /profilebuyer
      - /search (backend incomplete)
      - /aboutus
-- /contactus (backend incomplete)
+     - /contactus
      - /favorite (backend incomplete)
      - /shoppingcart (backend incomplete)
-- /sellerpost (backend incomplete)
-- /sellersubmission (backend incomplete)
      - /itemdetail (backend incomplete)
+- Endpoints for seller
      - /users/signupseller
+     - /homeseller
+     - /profileseller
+     - /sellerpost
+     - /sellersubmissions
+     - /sellereditpost
+     - /contactusseller
-- /users/signupbuyer
+     - /aboutusseller
-- /users/login
+- Endpoints for admin
-- /adminverify (backend incomplete)
+     - /adminverify
+     - /adminverifysingle

 ## Notes
 - To access the pages with incomplete back-end implementation, please type full URLs (Ex. http://localhost:3000/profileseller) to visit these pages.